Skip to content

 What's happening under the hood?

-• Vite dev server for the React app
+• app:dev: Vite dev server for the React app with HMR

 2. Explore the Stack